 For Monet and many of his contemporaries, the smoke that accompanied society’s ever-increasing reliance on manufacturing set the scene for a more contemporary kind of beauty—the urban landscape.

 The elements of celebrity and adulation, beauty and tragedy can be seen in Andy Warhol’s choice of subjects during the early ’60s.
-Much like Marilyn and Jackie, Mona Lisa was a survivor and remains in our collective consciousness to this day.

 The Innovation Equation